FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

    **Purpose:**
    - I have created one ACL for similar subnets in both AZ's, this reduces complexity and maintenance overhead and matches my architectures defence layers as intended.
    - Also is there less chance of misconfiguration when updating rules.
-   - Ephemeral ports rules added to avoid blocking client requests responses.
+   - Ephemeral ports (1024-65535) rules added to cover the different types of clients that might initiate traffic to public-facing instances.
+I.e:
+     - Requests originating from Elastic Load Balancing use ports 1024-65535.
+     - A NAT gateway uses ports 1024-65535.

    **Difficulties:**
    - Making sure that all services can communicate as intended and blocking everything that's not wanted.
-Every ingress rule has an egress counter part.
+Every ingress rule has an egress counter part due to the stateless nature of the network ACL.

    ### 2. Associate Security Groups with the EC2 launch template, RDSdb, ALB and EIC_Endpoint.